Quaker Monuments

 E

-August 6, 1975 - Peace Resource Center (PRC), Wilmington College of Ohio, Wilmington, Ohio (USA).
+RAugust 6, 1975 - Peace Resource Center (PRC), Wilmington College of Ohio, Wilmington, Ohio (USA).
 "Has "the world's largest collection (outside of Japan) of reference materials related to the atomic bombings of Hiroshima & Nagasaki."
 Founded by Barbara Leonard Reynolds who also founded the World Friendship Center (WFC) in Hiroshima (Japan) in 1965.
 Entry #820 in the "Peace Movement Directory" by James Richard Bennett (2001).
 One of 27 US museums in "Museums for Peace Worldwide" edited by Kazuyo Yamane (2008).
+C

 E